LGBTQ rights in Indonesia: Discrimination protections

 As of 2019, no specific law exists to protect Indonesia citizens from discrimination or harassment based on their sexual orientation or gender identity.
 Nevertheless, government agencies are slowly starting to enact anti-discrimination policies.
-The Attorney General's Office recently rescinded a public job offer declaring LGBT persons need not apply because of mental insanity after being advised by the National Commission on Human Rights.
+The Attorney General's Office recently rescinded a public job offer declaring LGBTQ persons need not apply because of mental insanity after being advised by the National Commission on Human Rights.

 In March 2019, a 30-year-old Indonesian police brigadier known as TT filed a case in the Semarang State Administrative Court in Central Java against the provincial police alleging a violation of the law on discrimination claiming he was fired for being gay after colleagues forcefully outed him and his partner.
 He also filed a complaint to the human rights commission.
 In May 2019, the court rejected the lawsuit.
 His lawyer said the panel of judges decided that they could not continue examining the case because TT should have first appealed the dismissal to the authorities within the Central Java Police when he received the termination letter before resorting to filing a lawsuit.

 Though Indonesia does not explicitly have discrimination protections enshrined by the Indonesian constitution, the Indonesian police authorities ruled a circular letter since 2015 that it would process any hate speech related to sexual orientations and gender identity.
 The Indonesian government have stated that in a democratic country, every citizen has the right to express and think and that it will be protected and provided by the state.
 The main purpose to eradicate hate speech is to protect and control a harmonious social life in a heterogenous society.
 Similarly, the Regulation of the Head of the National Police of the Republic of Indonesia Number 8 of 2009 stipulates the duty of the police to protect the special rights of minority groups, including in the terms of sexual orientation.
 On the other hand, while not explicitly mentioned in the constitution, theoretically there is a guarantee of protection against discriminatory practices in employment based on any ground in the Constitution and the Human Rights Law (No. 39/1999).